The Number of Transits Per Epoch for Transiting Misaligned Circumbinary Planets: Randomness of Circumbinary Planet Transit Sequences

 \subsection{Interpreting the results}

 The results from this exercise reveal several important insights.
-First, the ``random'' version of the benchmark algorithm performs worse than the ``modal'' version for isotropic distributions, but better for coplanar ones.
-The switch occurs at the threshold when the modal algorithm assigns a non-zero value for its prediction.
-For isotropic cases, the large of number of zeros clearly favours the modal method but as the sequences become more varied, the random method evidently prevails.
+First, the ``random'' version of the benchmark algorithm performs worse than the ``modal'' version for isotropic distributions, but the accuracies of the two benchmarks converge as we approach the coplanar distributions.
+For isotropic cases, the large of number of zeros clearly favours the modal method but as the sequences become more varied, the two methods converge in accuracy.

 However, as a second key observation, we note that our two memory slot predictions almost always out-perform either benchmark.
 The only exception is in scenario D for the highly isotropic cases, where the modal case wins out.
-We note that the number of one's is exceptionally high in this regime, reaching 85\%, and thus the modal algorithm achieves excellent accuracy purely as a result of the monotonous nature of the sequences.
-For near coplanar cases, the two memory slot method reaches accuracies approaching a perfect predictor, where as the benchmark methods cannot do better than ${\sim}75$\%.
+We note that the number of one's is exceptionally high in this regime, reaching 94\%, and thus the modal algorithm achieves excellent accuracy purely as a result of the monotonous nature of the sequences.
+For near coplanar cases, the two memory slot method reaches an accuracy of ${\sim}92$\% where as the benchmark methods cannot do better than ${\sim}50$\%.

 As a result of this second observation, we can arrive at a conclusion concerning the original motivation behind this section.
 The number of transits per epoch for misaligned (or aligned) circumbinary transiting planets does not follow a purely random sequence and can be effectively predicted.
 As before, we emphasise that our prediction algorithm is not optimal and encourage work to develop improved iterations.